The following information concerns students who are in a Commonwealth Supported Place at Curtin University.

-Continuing students need not be concerned by any limits formally placed on them by the operation of SLE.
-Students who have used up their SLE will now be able to re-enrol from 1 January 2012 to complete their studies as a Commonwealth Supported student or to undertake further study in a Commonwealth Supported place.
+Continuing students need not be concerned by any limits formerly placed on them by the operation of SLE.
+Students who have used up their SLE will now be able to continue study in a Commonwealth Supported place without restriction.

 Further information about the abolition of the SLE system is available via the Australian Government's Study Assist website's glossary.

 Changes to legislation made in 2010 under the Higher Education Support Amendment (FEE-HELP Loan Fee) Bill 2010, mean that the loan fee for FEE-HELP increased from 20% to 25% for undergraduate units of study with census dates on or after 1 January 2011.